GSA-TTS/FAC-transition-site/src/search-resources/filters.md

 Enter one word per line.

 **Example:** If you are looking for a school, you might use the word “SCHOOL” as a part of your search.
 This will find “Ripley School District of Oklahoma,” but it will not find “Sand Creek Community Schools.”
 To find both, you would enter “SCHOOL” on one line, and “SCHOOLS” on the next.

 ## <a name=federal-program-name></a>Federal program name

-TODO: Fill this in
+Enter one or more words from the name of a federal program.

+This filter searches the federal program names associated with awards reported in single audit submissions.
+You can use it to find audits that include awards for a particular federal program without knowing the program’s Assistance Listing Number (ALN).

 ## <a name=report-id></a>Report ID